Educators

 Attire

 Portions of programming will take place outside.
 Please ensure you and your students are dressed according to the weather conditions.
 Students will be active throughout the day and proper footwear must be worn – no flip flops allowed.
-Please provide indoor shoes for rainy or snowy days.

 Chaperone Involvement

 The Niagara Safety Village encourages parents and guardians who wish to accompany their children to the Niagara Safety Village to contact their child’s teacher.
-Chaperones who attend the Niagara Safety Village with students are asked to take an active role in our programs through supervision and attentiveness, particularly while students are engaged in practical activities such as bicycle and pedestrian safety, as well as lunch & snack times.
+Chaperones who attend the Niagara Safety Village with students are asked to take an active role in our programs through supervision and attentiveness, particularly while students are engaged in practical activities such as a bicycle and pedestrian safety, as well as lunch and snack times.
 While parents and guardians are welcome to attend, siblings and other children are not permitted.

 As a courtesy to both students and instructors, we ask that all cell phones be turned off/silenced prior to entering our facility.
-We remind everyone that the Niagara Safety Village is a NON-SMOKING FACILITY and there is no smoking on the property.
+We remind everyone that the Niagara Safety Village is a NON-SMOKING/VAPING FACILITY and there is no smoking on the property.
 We are also a locked facility while programs are in session, so please bring what you need with you for the entirety of your visit.

 Student Conduct